patieru12/zuri-traning-php-authentication/README.md

 NOTE: Storing details in a Database file means that the data you get from your user inputs should be stored in a file (i.e you are to use a file as your database, as opposed to using query languages)

+## Setup

+Please make sure the db folder is writable by the web serve.

 ## Author
 Ruberandinda Patience